 Perhaps you’ve experienced pain in your lower back after sitting for a long time.
 Maybe you’ve felt neck pain while reading, or knee pain from trying out a new sport.
 These pains are very real, however they aren’t necessarily a good indication of tissue damage.
 They are a warning sign, alerting us to the potential for injury to the area.
 The feeling of pain or discomfort tells us that we are approaching our body’s limit and that we must change something now.
 When pain continues into the next day it may be an indication that we have already surpassed our body’s ability to handle that load.

 When to consult?

-Pain causes changes in the body’s motor response, where the body subconsciously changes the way muscles are used to move.
-Repeating a faulty movement pattern due to compensations such as these places the body at even greater risk of developing further tissue damage.
+Pain changes our body’s motor response.
+We subconsciously change the way we move when experiencing pain, to protect ourselves and avoid overloading the painful area.
+Repeating a faulty movement pattern consequently places the body at even greater risk of developing further tissue damage.

 When pain persists, waiting is not always the best solution.
 The right dose of activities and education about the condition are the keys to promoting optimal healing.
 It is therefore wise to consult a physiotherapist sooner rather than later to adequately manage the initial injury.
 Recognizing faulty movement patterns immediately and changing how we perceive our pain can speed up the recovery process and reduce our chances of developing a chronic problem.
 Our body and brain have a good memory!